riziles/vite-svelte-plotly/README.md

 # Svelte + Vite + Plotly

-Just a quick test of Ploly in Svelte.
+Just a quick test of Plotly in Svelte.